This topic that needs addressed due to misconceptions that stem from thoughts of men rather than the actual truth on the matter.

 Here is a screenshot from an interlinear Bible showing "10 of the words";

-The Bible also does not teach us to think of these stone tablets like the world is leading us to think of them.
+The Bible also never teaches us to think of these stone tablets like the world is leading us to think of them.

-When referring to the tablets of stone that Moses was given, the scriptures call them "the testimony", and this is what I myself call them.
+When referring to the tablets of stone that Moses was given, the scriptures call them "the testimony", and this is what I myself call them, though I am forced to refer to them as "the 10 commandments" rather often so others know what I am talking about.

 There is not a single spot in any scripture that says that we only follow these 10 commandments and can ignore all of the